Categories of Work

 • Sewage collection systems and treatment plants; and

 FEMA’s Public Assistance Program and Policy Guide includes additional information regarding right-of-way clearance – and – transmission and distribution system conductor replacement.

-Eligible publicly owned facilities in this category include:
+Eligible publicly owned facilities:

 • Mass transit facilities such as railways;

 • Fish hatcheries;